lyehe/colmap_scaler/README.md

 COLMAP Scaler detects fiducial markers in your images, triangulates them in 3D space, and uses their known physical size to rescale your entire COLMAP reconstruction.
 The tool:

 1. Detects ArUco or AprilTag markers in images
+2. Undistorts detected corners using COLMAP camera distortion models
-2. Triangulates marker corners to 3D points using COLMAP camera parameters
+3. Triangulates marker corners to 3D points using camera parameters and poses
-3. Estimates scale factor from known marker size vs. reconstructed size
+4. Estimates scale factor from known marker size vs. reconstructed size
-4. Applies uniform scaling to the entire reconstruction (in-place with backup)
+5. Applies uniform scaling to the entire reconstruction (in-place with backup)

 ## Installation